python-control/python-control/doc/optimal.rst

 depending on the form of :math:`g_i`.
 Furthermore, these constraints are intended to hold at all instants in time along the trajectory.

-For a discrete time system, the same basic formulation applies except that the cost function is given by
+For a discrete-time system, the same basic formulation applies except that the cost function is given by

 .. math::